MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 ### 3. Important information

-- *Do not run* `/ctf_map editor`*, follow the instructions as mentioned in this guide.*
 - The map area can be maximum 230x230 blocks in surface area, but it can be lesser.
 Build it accordingly.
 - You can grant yourself the `ctf_map_editor` privilege by running `/grantme ctf_map_editor` or by running `/grantme all` which grants you all the privileges that will be useful for map making.
-- A useful setting to enable is "Append Item Name".
-It appends the technical name of the item when you hover on it within the inventory.
-It will help in filling fields while running the map editor in the future.

 ### 4. Build